Tamschi/flourish/flourish/README.md

 }
 ```

-Runtimes have some leeway regarding in which order they invoke the callbacks.
-A different runtime may also choose to combine propagation from distinct updates, reducing the amount of callback runs.
+Runtimes have some leeway regarding when and in which order they invoke the callbacks.
+They can also decide whether to perform all updates' effects separately or merge refresh cascades.

 ## Compiler (and Standard Library) Wishlist